CuriousPan/FaceMaskDetection/README.md

 cap = cv2.VideoCapture(0) # 0 for turning on the WebCam
 ```

 After that we start a while loop.
 In the first part of the loop the image from the WebCam is procceded through cascade classifier in order to find a face in in and then turned to gray, resized and reshaped.
 Actually, it happens on each frame.
-Then the prediction is made and depending on its results we have the output: green or red box on the face with correscponding label and accuracy of the prediction.
+Then the prediction is made and depending on its results we have the output: green or red box on the face with corresponding label and accuracy of the prediction.

 ```
 while True: